inaka/elvis_core/README.md

 The default value for `parallel` is `1`.

+### Warnings-as-errors

+The `warnings_as_errors` parameter determines how the analysis execution influences your system's exit code.
+This is particularly useful for governing build pipelines.

+- `true` (default): any detected warning or error will cause the process to fail with a non-zero exit code.
+Use this to enforce strict code quality standards.

+- `false`: the analysis will print all findings to the console, but the process will return an exit code of 0.
+This allows the build to continue even if issues are found.

 ## Configuration examples

 You can find examples for configuration files in this project's